tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 16+:_ Spend a recovery and roll your recovery dice but don’t heal.
 The next creature targeted by an attack from one of your allies this battle takes that amount of negative energy damage, hit or miss.

 **Quirk:** Debauched.

 ---

+### Champion

+#### Goblin Goblet

+Quick Action

+Spend a recovery to create a bloodred sniveling goblin (using the baseline stats, actions, and player control for a ranger’s [animal companion](../Character-Rules/Companions.md) of your level except that its hit points equal your recovery roll).
+The goblin lasts until the end of the battle.

+**Quirk:** Enjoys having lackeys to boss around.

+---